 The first step to having photos that don’t look staged (or like copy-pastes of another session) happens long before you step in front of the camera.
 Initially, you want to find a photographer who you’re comfortable around and whose work you really like.
+Whether you're looking for wedding photographers from Houston or New York, do some research to find a professional that fits your budget and style.
 When you’re on the hunt for a wedding photographer, look for couples that look relaxed and real in their portfolios.

 Once you decide on a photographer, reach out and ask to meet with them in person.
 You want to do this before the shoot for several reasons.
 For you, meeting up is an opportunity to run your ideas and preferences by them, as well as ask questions.
 Be open about your desired look and, if you’d like, bring example photos (just not from other engagement shoots).
 You may, however, bring examples of poses and photos you don’t want.
 Sometimes saying no to certain aesthetics is actually a more effective way to get the look you want.

 Meeting in person also gives your photographer the chance to get to know you as a couple.
 Witnessing your personalities and the way you interact makes capturing that energy easier.
 A professional photographer will work hard to mesh their style with your desired vibe.

 Skylines, beaches, woody areas, large open fields of tall grass.
 What do all of these locations have in common?
 They're regularly the backdrop for engagement photos.
 Disclaimer: That’s totally fine if any of these areas are significant to you as a couple.
 Met in NYC on a whim?
 Take your photos in front of the city.
 Spend fall days together walking through a certain set of woods?
 Immortalize the area with your fall engagement photos.